semi-lab/semi-lab.github.io/_pages/projects.md

 <div class="card-body">
             <h3 class="card-title">Printed Flexible Electronics
 </h3>
-            <p class="card-text">Printed flexible electronics are crucial for advancing technology and transforming industries in various ways.
-The flexibility allows for the development of wearable electronics, flexible displays, and sensors that can conform to irregular surfaces, opening up new possibilities in healthcare, consumer electronics, and beyond.
+            <p class="card-text">Printed flexible electronics are pivotal in driving technological progress and revolutionizing industries.
+Their flexibility enables wearable electronics, adaptable displays, and sensors that can conform to irregular surfaces, unlocking new frontiers in healthcare, consumer electronics, and more.
 </p>
             <div class="row ml-1 mr-1 p-0"></div>
           </div>